kurnyaannn/kurnyaannn.github.io/README.md

 > **NOTE** : The default branch for this repo is 'dev'.
 Make sure you're cloning the correct branch

-1. Download this project by direcly or clone this project using git
+1. Download this project directly or clone this project using git
    ```shell
    $ git clone 'https://github.com/kurnyaannn/kurnyaannn.github.io'
    ```
-2. Then run install the Gatsby CLI using [npm](https://npmjs.com) or [yarn](https://yarnpkg.com)
+2. Then install the Gatsby CLI using [npm](https://npmjs.com) or [yarn](https://yarnpkg.com)
    ```shell
    $ npm install -g gatsby-cli
    ```